-The iPad was first introduced in 2010 which featured Apple first custom chip: the A4 which later grew into a powerhouse of performance and efficiency.
-After 9 years of development under the shadow of the iOS, the iPad finally got its own operating system in 2019 when the iPadOS debut in WWDC 2019 as a fork of the iOS development tree.
-Despite Apple attempts to make the iPad more ‘productive’ since the introduction of iPad Pro in 2015, there are consistent complaints from users about how iPad is too crippled to be use as a serious laptop replacement.
+The iPad was first introduced in 2010 which featured Apple’s first custom chip: the A4 which later grew into a powerhouse of performance and efficiency.
+After 9 years of development under the shadow of iOS, the iPad finally got its own operating system in 2019 when the iPadOS debuted in WWDC 2019 as a fork of the iOS development tree.
+Despite Apple attempts to make the iPad more ‘productive’ since the introduction of iPad Pro in 2015, there are consistent complaints from users about how the iPad is too crippled to be use as a serious laptop replacement.

-However, within the sandbox that Apple create, you have almost free reign of what you can do.
+However, within the sandbox that Apple creates, you have almost free reign of what you can do.
 You can play games, watch movies or Youtube videos, be productive like making pictures or editing videos, use the camera system to measure how big is your room or create an AR object.
-Everything is possible, but must within the confines of Apple ecosystem.
+Everything is possible, but must be within the confines of the Apple ecosystem.

 Now the challenge that Apple face with approaching the iPadOS is that Apple wanted to make the iPadOS and by extension iPad themselves as powerful as the macOS counterpart but still retain the amount of control they have on the platform. macOS in comparison with iOS and iPadOS is very flexible: you can install alternative Operating system on the hardware in virtual or in bare metal mode for the older Intel versions, you can make new programs and you don’t necessary have to draw within the lines that Apple puts.
 Apple clearly wanted to take on this direction but at the same time, it is being very careful with the concessions that it is making on the iPadOS because once given, it is very hard to take it back.

-So, from the onset, Apple’s strategy on the iPad is to make a viable laptop alternative for most of your task.
+So, from the onset, Apple’s strategy on the iPad is to make a viable laptop alternative for most of your tasks.
 While not every task can be done on the iPad, Apple aims to put more and more capabilities on the iPad.
 The expectation is that not only doing productivity work is possible on the iPad, it is better too.
-But alas, the current experience on the iPadOS is no where near this promise.
-There are major usability issues on the iPadOS and a few of them will be listed on the next section.
+But alas, the current experience on the iPadOS is nowhere near this promise.
+There are major usability issues on the iPadOS and a few of them will be listed in the next section.

 Things Apple could fix

-There is no doubt, that apps pushes the users to the hardware platform.
-Hardware maker creates the necessary headroom and software developers shows what is possible with the current hardware.
-No company, no matter how large can do everything with software.
+There is no doubt that apps push the users to the hardware platform.
+Hardware makers create the necessary headroom and software developers show what is possible with the current hardware.
+No company, no matter how large, can do everything with software.
 Not even the largest and most profitable company on the planet.

 Another issue why there’s limited Pro apps on the iPadOS is because by design, Apple limits only 5GB of RAM for any iPadOS apps.
 While 5GB is enough for most simple apps and games, it is not enough for the likes of Final Cut Pro and Xcode where one can easily eat up 100s of GB of RAM at any given moment.
 The good news is this is just a software limitation and can be easily fixed up on a newer version of iPadOS.

-Multi-monitor support do come in the USB-C equipped iPads since iPadOS 14.
-However, it all depending on the currently active app that it is using it.
-On supported apps, the secondary monitor will so extra details on what the currently active app is showing.
-However, by default, most app does not bother to support this mode and iPadOS just resorts to cloning what the current active app is doing.
+Multi-monitor support has come in the USB-C equipped iPads since iPadOS 14.
+However, it all depends on the currently active app that is using it.
+On supported apps, the secondary monitor will show extra details on what the currently active app is showing.
+However, by default, most app do not bother to support this mode and iPadOS just resorts to cloning what the current active app is doing.
 There is no “desktop” or extended view on the second monitor.

 The iPadOS was created from iOS which was designed for the iPhone.
-The iPhone was a very personal device and it make sense that the entire OS was designed with the assumption that there will be only one person using that iPhone.
+The iPhone was a very personal device and it makes sense that the entire OS was designed with the assumption that there will be only one person using that iPhone.
 The iPad carries this tradition which assumes that there will be only a single person that will use the iPad.
-The iPad should be a shared devices that can be used for multiple persons each with own preferences.
+The iPad should be a shared device that can be used for multiple persons each with their own preferences.

-One might think that this only applies for the corporate world where laptops and desktop are constantly change hands and there is an IT department personnel with domain credentials can access the computer for troubleshooting purposes.
-The same situation can be applied for family as well.
-Just think the instances where you share your iPad with your children or siblings only to see them mucking up your preferences?
-The solution must no be everybody has an iPad.
+One might think that this only applies for the corporate world where laptops and desktops constantly change hands and there is an IT department personnel with domain credentials that can access the computer for troubleshooting purposes.
+The same situation can be applied for families as well.
+Just think of the instances where you share your iPad with your children or siblings only to see them mucking up your preferences?
+The solution must not be that everybody has an iPad.
 A multi user solution can be beneficial in this example.

 A better File App